-Not Configured The best way to think about Not Configured is to imagine that it really says "Don't do anything" or even "Pass through."
+Not Configured The best way to think about Not Configured is to imagine that it really says, "Don't do anything" or even "Pass through."
 Why is this?
-Because if a policy setting is not configured, the policy is set at a higher level than simply "pass through" those configured settings to this level.
+Because if a policy setting is set to Not Configured, then what it's being told to do is to look at a higher level and see if anything is set there.
+If there is nothing set at a higher level, then there's nothing to do-the operating system simply does whatever its default is.

 Enabled When a specific policy setting is enabled, the policy will take effect.
 In the case of the Hide Screen Saver Tab policy, the effect is obvious.
 However, lots of policy settings, once enabled, have myriad possibilities inside the specific policy setting!
-(For a gander at one such policy setting use the Group Policy Object Editor and drill down to User Configuration > Administrative Templates > Windows Components > Internet Explorer > Toolbars and select the policy setting named Configure Toolbar Buttons.)
+(For a gander at one such policy setting use the Group Policy Object Editor and drill down to User Configuration \geq Administrative Templates \geq Windows Components \geq Internet Explorer \geq Toolbars and select the policy setting named Configure Toolbar Buttons.)
 So, as we can see, enabled really means "Turn this policy setting on."
 It will then either do what it says, or there will be more options inside the policy setting that can be configured.